QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Introduction

 Advances in optics and photonics technologies enable detailed experimental investigations of the spin and orbital angular momenta of light \cite{Shen2019,Padgett2017,Devlin2017,Li2017} and the related physics of structured light fields \cite{Forbes2021,Forbes2019,He2022,RubinszteinDunlop2017,Shen2022} and chiral quantum optics \cite{Aiello2022,Chen2023,Lininger2023,Lodahl2017}.
 Classical Maxwell's equations and QED provide solid basis for theoretical understanding of the related physical phenomena \cite{Jackson1999,Landau1982,Bliokh2015b,Bliokh2015c,Bliokh2017a,WangM2018,Partanen2018a,Partanen2022b}.
 However, in spite of overall success, theories of light are also associated with well-known enigma that exist independently of the question of the gravitational coupling.

 In QED, the usual approach to quantize the electromagnetic field \cite{Glauber2006,Klauder1968} is based on the transverse-vector-potential eigenstates describing the transverse photons \cite{Loudon2000,Landau1982,Sakurai1967}.
 In optical spectroscopy \cite{Parson2015}, only radiative processes, which can be associated with transverse photons, are discovered.
 One enigmatic feature of the transverse-vector-potential eigenstates is that their Lorentz transformation between inertial frames leads to a nonzero scalar potential and a nonzero longitudinal component in the transformed inertial frame \cite{Gupta1950}.
 Thus, the transformed state does not belong to the set of transverse-vector-potential eigenstates, which excludes scalar and longitudinal photon states \cite{Feynman1961}.
 This is associated with the vector potential being gauge dependent \cite{Landau1982,Feynman1961}.
-The related enigma of the definition of the photon wavefunction has been a subject of a continuing dialogue \cite{BialynickiBirula1994,BialynickiBirula1996,Sipe1995,Newton1949,Kiessling2018,Dressel2015,Landau1982,Kidd1989,Hawton2019,Hawton1999,SmithB2007,Sebens2019}.
+The related enigma of the definition of the photon wave function has been a subject of a continuing dialogue \cite{BialynickiBirula1994,BialynickiBirula1996,Sipe1995,Newton1949,Kiessling2018,Dressel2015,Landau1982,Kidd1989,Hawton2019,Hawton1999,SmithB2007,Sebens2019}.
 The same applies to the definition of the relativistic quantum spin structure of light \cite{Yang2022,YangL2021}.
+The enigma is conventionally avoided only in the formalism of second quantization.

-For comparison, the wavefunctions of spin-$\frac{1}{2}$ particles and their antiparticles are described by the Dirac equation whose solutions are four-component spinors \cite{Feynman1961,Landau1982}.
+For comparison, the wave functions of spin-$\frac{1}{2}$ particles and their antiparticles are described by the Dirac equation whose solutions are four-component spinors \cite{Feynman1961,Landau1982}.
 The Dirac spinors transform between inertial frames by their own spinorial Lorentz transformation, which is not equivalent to the Lorentz transformation of four-vectors.
-The Lorentz-transformed spinors belong to the set of eigenstates in contrast to the case of the transverse-four-potential eigenstates of photons as discussed above.
+The Lorentz-transformed spinors belong to the set of eigenstates in contrast with the case of the transverse-four-potential eigenstates of photons as discussed above.